-House Democrats to visit San Diego area immigration detention facility
+Pelosi visits San Diego area immigration detention facility

 Rep. Scott Peters, D-San Diego, spoke on the House floor Thursday to demand an end to the policy.

-”In our country, family is an institution,” Peters said. ”Today, family — that concept — is being torn apart and challenged at our own
+"In our country, family is an institution," Peters said.
+"Today, family -- that concept -- is being torn apart and challenged at our own borders."